Nette Documentation Preview

 isBuiltinType(string $type)bool

-Determines if $type is PHP built-in type.
-Otherwise, it is the class name.
+Checks if $type is a PHP built-in type.
+Otherwise, it's considered a class name.

 Reflection::isBuiltinType('string'); // true